-Number strips are among my favorite visuals for kids with autism.
+Number strips are among my favorite autism visual supports for special education classrooms.
 Hands down, I find them to be the most helpful and easy to use.
 One of my favorite things about them is there are no loose parts.
 You don’t need check marks or smiley faces that are easy to lose.
 It’s an all-in-one support that can be used in all aspects of your school day.

 - Old file folder (or new but you only need the spine so it doesn’t matter if it’s a little ratty or the tab is labeled)

 - Scissors and glue

 - Cut the spine off the file folder – you want about 3 inches on each side of the fold

 - Glue the number printout just under the fold (or write the numbers with a permanent marker)